Scrip-A Coal Miner's Credit Card

 Mention the words "Visa" or "MasterCard" and almost everyone will recognize them as credit cards.
 Mention the words "Flickers" or "Clacker" and it is likely that there will be many puzzled looks.
 These and various other terms were used for scrip.
 Scrip was used as a means of exchange in place of hard money, and it was issued in paper form as coupons or metal rounds called tokens.

 Those of us who are familiar with coal mining know that scrip was the coal miner's money or his "credit card."
-Like today's credit cards scrip came in many design, but scrip could not be used worldwide because its use was usually limited to the company stores of the issuing mines.
-The most significant years for coal mining in the Big South lay ahead with the coming of Michigan business man Justus S. Stearns.
+Like today's credit cards scrip came in many designs, but scrip could not be used worldwide because its use was usually limited to the company stores of the issuing mines.
+The most significant years for coal mining in the Big South Fork lay ahead with the coming of Michigan business man Justus S. Stearns.
 Well-known as a lumber entrepreneur in Ludington, Michigan, Stearns became interested in the virgin timber on the Tennessee-Kentucky border in the Big South Fork.
 Eventually, he would buy 50,000 acres in Tennessee and 25,000 acres in Kentucky which would become the start of a lumber business, a coal mining operation, and a railroad.

 Scrip was used as credit between paydays, and most miners used it judiciously.
 Figures will show that the average miner had some of his pay left over even after deductions for rent, tools and scrip.
-This is quite amazing since wages in non-union times was about $5.00 a day in 1925.
-Wages per capita went from a high of $852.00 per year in 1923 to $235.00 per year in 1933. (a Depression year)!
+This is quite amazing since wages in non-union times were about $5.00 a day in 1925.
+Wages per capita went from a high of $852.00 per year in 1923 to $235.00 per year in 1933 (a Depression year)!
 The Stearns Company paid its miners in cash every two weeks.
 If a miner was short on cash before the next payday, he could go to the pay window at the company store and request an advance.
 The advance would be issued in scrip and deducted from his next paycheck.

 No matter how crude or elaborate a coal town was, its most imposing structure was the company store.
 The first company store constructed by the Stearns Company was Store No. 1 in the town of Stearns.
 This 1600 square foot building had two floors.
 The first floor housed the commissary, while the second contained the post office, the Stearns office, and an area for railroad supplies and dry goods.
 The second store was built at Barthell.
 It was also a two story wooden structure with the post office and store on the first floor and the timekeeper's and railroad manager's office upstairs.
 The third store was added in Stearns as a grocery store and a meat market.
 Blue Heron's company store (1938) began as a tool shed at the front steps of its "state-of-the-art" coal tipple.
 W. A. Kinne stated that in 1928 the total retail business for all Stearns stores was $1,000,000.00.

 The company store was the economic and social center of the coal town.
 It was usually well-stocked with everything from clothing, groceries, and furniture to miner's tools.
 In the case of Stearns, its stores carried" first-rate, name brand merchandise," with names like "Florsheim" and "Swift."
-Former Blue Heron residents recalled the following items in stock at their store, "Miners' lamps, safety shoes, bubble gum, candy and pop."
+Former Blue Heron residents recalled the following items in stock at their store: "Miners' lamps, safety shoes, bubble gum, candy and pop."
 The company store thrived because it offered an extensive array of merchandise making it convenient for the miner and his family.
 More importantly, it provided easily obtained credit in the form of scrip.
 At one time, there were over 20,000 company stores issuing scrip on the North American continent.

 The company store was also the major social center of the community.
 The women of the community could shop for needed items while picking up the mail.
 Here they would encounter neighbor women with whom they would chat about their daily lives and their children while waiting for the store clerk to fill their orders.
 Men often congregated there after work or on weekend to talk, enjoy a bottle of coke or like the men in Zenith, play a game of rook or checkers.